About Appalachian Youth Cycling

 We will always have beginner groups and strive to make it extremely fun for the kids that don’t want to race.
 We just need to make sure not to forget about the racers as well.
 Athletes need goals, a group of peers to race against, and be provided with the tools they need to have a path forward.
 We have laid out what we think are great options for each athlete and youth club member.

-Feel free to contact any of the AYC Coaches if you have any questions or concerns.
+Feel free to contact us at firstname.lastname@example.org if you have any questions or concerns.

 Yes, you’re right, there are some minimum basic requirements…